tliron/mongodb-jvm/README.md

 however to avoid git conflicts, it would be better to create your own "/build/private.properties" instead, in which you can override any of the settings.
 That file will be ignored by git.

+To avoid the "bootstrap class path not set" warning during compilation (harmless), configure the "compile.boot" setting in "private.properties" to the location of an "rt.jar" file belonging to JVM version 7.